Ezekiel-Zhao/Amex_default_prediction/README.md

 Notice:
-1.Raw dataset is in the path: input/amex-default-prediction 2.Pre-processed dataset is in the path: input/amex-data-integer-dtypes-parquet-format OR (https://www.kaggle.com/datasets/raddar/amex-data-integer-dtypes-parquet-format)
+1.Raw dataset is in the path: input/amex-default-prediction(Too big to upload, plz refer to  (https://www.kaggle.com/datasets/raddar/amex-data-integer-dtypes-parquet-format)
+2.Pre-processed dataset is in (https://www.kaggle.com/datasets/raddar/amex-data-integer-dtypes-parquet-format)
 3.Code/fe_process.py this process aims to generate new features, which would take less than an hour.
 4.Code/lgb.py  This is for training the Lgbm model 5.Code/xbg.py This is for training Xgboost(Use GPU)